Chapter 11: Emeralds – A Primer

 The woodchuck shut off the stove and drew near the green-haired girl.
 “No, but I couldn’t fall asleep anyway until I knew you were home,” she said, her smile dropping slightly.
 She tenderly placed her hands on Cosmo’s cheeks and cupped them, concerned hazel eyes looking into the flower girl’s own crystal blue.
 “Are you OK dear?” she asked her, a tinge of worry in her voice.
 “I-I hope you weren’t anywhere near that explosion?”

 Her mother’s stern look cut her off mid-sentence.
 “But nothing,” she said plainly.
 “You should have called – what if something happened to you?
 What if-” she halted, looking away from Cosmo.
-She sighed and then tenderly looked back at her adoptive daughter’s face.
+She sighed and then tenderly looked back at Cosmo’s face.
 Her hands lingered on the flower girl’s cheek and she leaned into their warmth.

-“The most important meal of the day, yeah mom, I know,” Cosmo groaned, rolling her eyes.
+“The most important meal of the day, yeah mom, I know,” Cosmo finished, resisting the urge to roll her eyes.
 Picking out a fork, a knife and a spoon from the cutlery drawer on the opposite side of the wall, she took a seat in her favourite of the three chairs surrounding the little table – the one facing the window overlooking the vast and beautiful garden that she tended to- and began to eat, her mind still preoccupied with the dream.

 ‘It’s how it ended that’s getting to me; I saw myself falling through the roof of the church and into the flower bed.
 Could that mean something?’ she paused, her finger tapping her chin in thought while chewing her food.
 Her mother returned to the table and placed a glass of orange juice near her.
 ‘I guess I know where I’m going to be today.’